PHSI-supplements/labs/lab-templates/ListLab/doc/02-getting-started.md

 ### Compiling and Running

-This assignment is a little different from the other assignments, in that it has two build targets instead of one, and in that it has a timeout feature that will terminate the program if it runs too long.
+This assignment is a little different from the other assignments, in that it has two build targets instead of one.
-These differences mean there are a few extra options when compiling and running your code.

-*We strongly recommend that you leave the timeout feature enabled for most or all of your testing.*
-However, if you are using an interactive debugger, then you will want to disable timeout so that the program doesn't terminate while you're at a breakpoint.

-#### Configuring the Project

-<u>From the Command Line</u>

-- `cmake --preset default` -- developing on nuros, timeout enabled
-- `cmake --preset timeout-disabled` -- developing on nuros, timeout disabled
-- `cmake --preset personal-computer` -- developing on your computer, timeout enabled
-- `cmake --preset personal-computer-timeout-disabled` -- developing on your computer, timeout disabled

-<u>From VS Code</u>

-From the Command Palette, select `CMake: Select Configure Preset`.
-Then select the preset of your choice:

-- `default` -- developing on nuros, timeout enabled
-- `timeout-disabled` -- developing on nuros, timeout disabled
-- `personal-computer` -- developing on your computer, timeout enabled
-- `personal-computer-timeout-disabled` -- developing on nuros, timeout disabled

 #### Compiling the Project